University of Nottingham, 2010 – present, University of Edinburgh 2008 – 2009, Imperial College London 2004 – 2008

 University of Nottingham

-Favourite thing to do in science Finding a new virus which we didn’t know about before.
+Favourite thing to do in my job: Finding a new virus which we didn’t know about before.

 I use computers to find ancient viruses which infected primates millions of years ago.